Axolotl Care Hub Axolotl Care Hub The Complete Guide

 Do not spend hours trying random ineffective home remedies:

-• Stabilize environment: Keep the environment as stable as humanly possible
+• Stabilize environment: Keep temperature, water, and light as steady as possible

-• No unplanned meds: Avoid completely any unplanned medications or treatments
+• No unplanned meds: Avoid unplanned medications or treatments

-• Seek veterinary care: Contact an experienced exotic veterinarian immediately if the axolotl cannot control its position or is clearly worsening
+• Seek veterinary care: Contact an experienced exotic veterinarian promptly if the axolotl cannot control its position or is clearly worsening

-Treat floating as urgent if you see any of these critical red flags:
+Treat floating as urgent if you see any of these red flags:

 • Continuous rolling: The axolotl rolls continuously uncontrollably